galasa-dev/automation/README.md

 # Offline Tools

 The offline-tools directory contains the source code for the GitHub Copyright Checker tool.
 Read more [here](./offline-tools/copyrighter/README.md)

+_The GitHub Copyright Checker tool is currently disabled, we plan to reinstate this in the future._

 # Pipelines